knol3j/hashnhedge/site/content/posts/2025/01/bitcoin-price-manipulation.md

 Expect more of the same.
 Weekend manipulation, coordinated moves, and retail getting rekt while whales accumulate.
 The only question is whether you'll keep pretending it's not happening or adapt to the reality of manipulated markets.

-**The nihilistic optimism:** Eventually, even manipulation can't hold back fundamental adoption.
-But "eventually" is doing a lot of heavy lifting in that sentence.
+**The nihilistic optimism: "** Eventually, even manipulation can't hold back fundamental adoption.
+But "eventually" is doing a lot of heavy lifting in that sentence."

 ---